Lima9092/LimaMike/README.md

 ### 3. Mandatory Field Validation
 - Checks if required fields (marked with `Mandatory` = "Y") are present
 - Reports an error if a mandatory field is empty or null
-- Example error: "Row 2 Field 'Title': Mandatory field missing"
+- Example error: "Row 2 Field 'Title': Mandatory field missing (original value)"
+- Also checks if values are empty after transformation with improved error messages
+- Detects and reports completely missing mandatory fields in source data

 ### 4. Pattern Validation
 - Validates data against regex patterns in the `ValidationRule` column